tastejs/awesome-app-ideas/README.md

 ### Running Calculator - Time, Distance, Pace for your next race

 ### Calendar app
+Integrated across all platforms and operating systems.
+Easy to use.
+Migrate from email.

 ### Calorie Counter (Weight loss) app